serban-petrescu/sapim/readme.md

 # sapim
 > SAP API Manager Tools

 A suite of tools for deploying and building SAP API Manager API proxies and key-value maps.
+Check out the [wiki](https://github.com/serban-petrescu/sapim/wiki) for more information.

 ## Install